retowyss/appifyr/readme.md

 ## Usage

 `appify` is meant to be used with OpenCPU.
 Include an Rmarkdown document or website in your R-package.
 Set the output directory in yaml to `../inst/www/`.
-Inlcude a R script in your package's `R` directory with a command like this `rmarkdown::render_site(input = "_app/")` assuming you've put the files for your rmarkdown website in `_app/`.
+Inlcude an R script in your package's `R` directory with a command like this `rmarkdown::render_site(input = "_app/")` assuming you've put the files for your rmarkdown website in `_app/`.
 Templates will become available soon.
 Check the demo for a working example.

 ## Install